IThune/SkylineCapstone25/docs/vnets.md

 | trusted | 10.0.0.0/24 | fd00:6f08:7be9::/64 | For network interfaces that are located behind the Skyline gateway (OPNsense).
 Resources located here are allowed to communicate freely with other trusted resources. |
 | management | 10.0.100.0/27 | fd00:6f08:7be9:ff::/64 | Separate management subnet used by IT admins.
 Has its own public IP.
 Traffic from this subnet is granted increased access to trusted subnet resources for management purposes, so must be subject to increased monitoring and access control. |

-##Skyline Network Security Groups
+## Skyline Network Security Groups ##

 In Azure, NSGs are access control lists containing security rules that allow or deny inbound traffic to, or outbound traffic from, different resources.
-We can filter based on source & destination IP, CIDR block, and network protocol.
+We can filter based on source & destination IP, CIDR block, network port numbers and protocols, and so called Service Tags which allow us to use keywords like "Internet" with which we can apply filtering rules.

 Traffic is evaluated against each rule in the NSG starting from the lowest priority number.
 Priorities are numbered between 100 and 4096.
 There are 3 default rules in Azure NSGs with priority numbers of 65000, 65001, and 65500.

-We should leave them as is.
-For example, an insecure NSG that allows all traffic to and from this subnet would look like this:
+Azure NSGs are applied to subnets.
+Alternatively, they can be assigned to a network interface for granular control, however both the parent subnet's nsg and the interface's assigned nsg will both be processed, with the parent subnet's nsg being processed first.
+Important to note as this behavior can result in conflicting rules.
+So with 2 subnets we thus have 2 NSGs:

+### Untrusted Subnet NSG ###

+In the Skyline network, the Untrusted subnet talks to security cameras and NVR users over the Internet.
+To do this in a secure way, we tunnel the traffic through the company's VPN, which is a Wireguard interface on the OPNsense gateway.
+So we are only going to allow Wireguard traffic to and from this subnet as a security measure, and nothing else.
+You'll notice Azure creates a default AllowInternetOutbound rule that allows any traffic to talk to the Internet.
+Leaving this rule wide open would be a security risk.
+We are not able to delete this rule, but we can override it with a deny-all rule with a higher priority number, so we will make that rule in our outbound list.

+Also important to note is that NSGs in Azure are stateful, so it will not be necessary to duplicate the Wireguard rules in the Inbound list to the Outbound list.

 <table>
     <thead>